Complete Guide

 A slight increase in core temperature — from stress, a meal, a blanket — triggers the same full cooling response your body uses for genuine overheating.

-Blood vessels near your skin dilate rapidly.
-Sweating begins.
+Blood vessels near your skin dilate rapidly (producing the flush).
+Sweating begins to accelerate heat loss.
 Heart rate increases to pump blood to the periphery.

 This is not mysterious.
 It is not psychosomatic.
 It is a measurable physiological event driven by a specific hormonal mechanism.

-Important: If you are experiencing heart palpitations that occur outside of hot flash episodes, or that feel irregular (skipping, sustained racing), those warrant evaluation by your doctor independent of menopause.
+Palpitations that occur outside of hot flash episodes, or that feel irregular or sustained, warrant separate cardiac evaluation.

 How Long Will This Last?
 The Data Without the Sugar-Coating